CesiumGS/3d-tiles/extensions/3DTILES_bounding_volume_S2/0.0.0/README.md

 The S2 library defines a [cell hierarchy](http://s2geometry.io/devguide/s2cell_hierarchy), that follows uniform subdivision using a quadtree structure, where each cell subdivides into 4 smaller cells that combine to occupy the same area as the parent.

 When used with `3DTILES_implicit_tiling`, a `QUADTREE` subdivision scheme will follow the rules for subdivision as defined by S2.
 When an `OCTREE` subdivision scheme is used, the split in the vertical dimension occurs at the midpoint of the `minimumHeight` and `maximumHeight` of the parent tile.
+The `availability` bitstreams are ordered by the Morton index of the tile, as specified by `3DTILES_implicit_tiling`, not by the Hilbert index used by S2.

 ## Schema Changes